oliviawestmacottssw/SSW.Rules.Content/rules/do-you-know-where-to-save-reports/rule.md

 ---

+​
 You can save report under My Workspace and share it with your team.
 This is bad because if you leave your company, your report is gone!

-It's better to save reports under Group Workspace and share it with the team.
+It's better to save reports under Group Workspace and share it with the team.​

 [[badExample]]
 | ![ saving report under My Workspace](powerbi-bad.png)